Interference of chiral Andreev edge states: Tight-binding simulations

+We have conducted detailed tight-binding calculations for a quantum Hall - superconductor interface (see Supplementary Information section S6).
+The superconducting contacts are modeled by the square lattice; this breaks the valley symmetry at the interface, which would otherwise determine the result of the Andreev reflections through valley isospin conservation~\cite{akhmerov_detection_2007}.
+We expect the square lattice to provide a generic representation of the rough graphene-MoRe interface.
+Qualitatively similar results were obtained for a superconductor modeled by a disordered honeycomb lattice.

-Fig.\,1D shows the results of a tight-binding calculation of an electron injected in a quantum Hall edge state toward an interface with a superconductor (See \cite{sup} section S6).
+Fig.\,1D shows the results of our simulation describing an electron injected in a quantum Hall edge state toward an interface with a superconductor.
 Note the clear beating pattern between the electron and hole probabilities.
 The value of the chemical potential is chosen such that the outgoing state is almost purely a hole.
 We can alternatively obtain an outgoing electron, or any superposition of electron and hole, by changing the chemical potential in our simulation, which corresponds to varying the gate voltage in the experiment.
-As a result, the calculated probabilities of the outgoing state being an electron, $P_e$, or a hole, $P_h$, show pronounced oscillations (fig.\,S11).
+As a result, the calculated probabilities of the outgoing state being an electron, $P_e$, or a hole, $P_h$, show pronounced oscillations (Fig.\,S12).

-Experimentally, the beating pattern between the two CAES is likely to be affected by multiple parameters, such as the interface roughness, disorder potential, electron density profile near the contact, and even positions of vortices in the SC contact (fig.\,S3 and S4).
+Experimentally, the beating pattern between the two CAES is likely to be affected by multiple parameters, such as the interface roughness, disorder potential, electron density profile near the contact, and even positions of vortices in the superconducting contact (Fig.\,S5 and S6).
 As a result, the downstream resistance measured as a function of the gate voltage acquires a pattern of random but highly reproducible fluctuations (Fig.\,1C), in which the signal is positive or negative depending on whether the superconductor emits predominantly an electron or a hole.
+We next provide further experimental evidence that supports our interpretation of the non-zero downstream resistance.